apolukhin/Boost-Cookbook/Readme.md

 * Filesystem is accepted into the Standard
 * RCU example using atomics?
 * add *_pointer_cast examples?
-* add a note to the book about source code availability at github
 * sync code and book
 * Fix introduction in "Chapter09.
 Getting the benefits of single-linked list and memory pool"
 * Boost.DLL examples
+* flat containers were proposed for C++17
+* describe in depth changes from 135a24926a1d084e76f8f527deeee6236274e496

+Done:
+* Optional and Variant now understand rvalue references
+* add a note to the book about source code availability at github
 * Variant is proposed for C++17.
 Highlight the differences.
-* flat containers were proposed for C++17
-* describe in depth changes from 135a24926a1d084e76f8f527deeee6236274e496